With a list of national awareness days at your disposal, you should easily be able to generate hundreds of marketing

 When it comes to planning your marketing and PR activities for the months or year ahead, I highly recommend that you consider national awareness days.
 You really can generate lots of PR and content ideas for your photography business quickly and easily.

 They will give you a topical hook which you can use to create timely conversations and generate valuable engagement with your audience.
 Have a go and let me know how you get on!

 Don’t forget to download your free copy of 50 monthly awareness campaigns happening in 2020!
-Sign up to this and other free resources by clicking the image below or here or buy your copy of my 2020 National Awareness Days Guide for just £14.
+Sign up to this and other free resources by clicking the image below or here or buy your copy of my guide to 500+ National Awareness Days in 2020.